Santino (chimpanzee): Biography

 To control his behaviour, and keep his hormone levels down, zookeepers castrated Santino.
 Afterwards, Santino had been observed to be more playful and was described as growing a "Buddha belly".

+Santino was shot after escaping his enclosure in December 2022, and later died from his injuries.

 Media coverage

-On 19 March 2009, Santino and his attacks were mentioned as a part of "when animals attack our morals" on The Colbert Report, which brought to light the poor understanding that exists between man and ape.
-Also discussed was how these incidents are not limited to "animals" alone, but humans in general.
+On 19 March 2009, Santino and his attacks were mentioned as a part of "when animals attack our morals" on The Colbert Report.

-In Australia's Fairfax newspapers on 20 December 2009, staff writer Andrew Tate made a humorous case that Santino's behaviour elevated him to the status of environmental activist of the year, given the lack of global political action on climate change and environmental degradation.
-Despite Santino's castration, the article argued that politicians and voters needed to emulate Santino's disgruntled example en masse to ensure better outcomes and improve the environment.